airpair/creating-container-components-part-1-shadow-dom/post.md

 The native element has a hidden shadow DOM associated with it.
 As you can see above, the shadow DOM is why we get a track and a handle when we use the range `input`.

-To keep things straight, from here on we'll call the regular, non-shadow DOM in which the `input` element lives the "light DOM".
+To keep things straight, from here on we'll call the regular, non-shadow DOM in which the `input` element lives the "**light DOM**".

 ### Shadow DOM